implydata/druid-public/docs/content/development/extensions-core/parquet.md

  module to parse the avro data

-Selection of conversion method is controlled by parser type, and the correct hadoop input format must also be set in the `ioConfig`,  `org.apache.druid.data.input.parquet.simple.DruidParquetInputFormat` for `parquet` and `org.apache.druid.data.input.parquet.avro.DruidParquetAvroInputFormat` for `parquet-avro`.
+Selection of conversion method is controlled by parser type, and the correct hadoop input format must also be set in the `ioConfig`,  `org.apache.druid.data.input.parquet.DruidParquetInputFormat` for `parquet` and `org.apache.druid.data.input.parquet.DruidParquetAvroInputFormat` for `parquet-avro`.

 Both parse options support auto field discovery and flattening if provided with a